-2.126 The most appropriate approach to the highway network around the town centre is still being considered.
+- 2.51 The new roundabout to access new development sites to the south-east of Stevenage is a site-specific requirement and will therefore be delivered through s106 / s278 agreements.
+This approach is already incorporated into site-specific viability testing which has informed the Council's assessment of potential housing sites(16). - 2.52 The most appropriate approach to the highway network around the town centre is still being considered.
 No definitive costs or funding have been identified.
-However, it is anticipated that any scheme(s) could draw, at least in part, upon the LEP Growth deal which contains a specific funding stream to help deliver the regeneration of Stevenage town centre.

-2.127 A funding requirement of £44.1m has been identified for this item.
+However, it is anticipated that any scheme(s) could draw, at least in part, upon the LEP Growth deal which contains a specific funding stream to help deliver the regeneration of Stevenage town centre. - 2.53 A funding requirement of £40.2m has been identified for this item.